sww1235/connection-diagram-manager/file-format.md

 # location of connector from bottom left of visrep of face up
 y = <integer>

-# dictonary of all available wire or cable pathway types.
+# Table (dictonary) of all available pathway types.
 # This is used for things like conduit, and cable tray,
 # but also includes things like J-hooks, or free-air cables.
 [pathway_type]